andrewpmoore/simple_deploy/README.md

-simple_deploy is a quick and easy way to deploy apps to the store's test systems
+simple_deploy is a quick and easy way to deploy apps to the store's test systems and for App Store review.

 ## Features

-Deploy to iOS Test Flight
-Deploy to Android Play Store tracks of your choice Supports flavors
+Deploy to iOS Test Flight and submit for App Store review Deploy to Android Play Store tracks of your choice Supports flavors